Square roots of complexified quaternions: Complex quaternions and isomorphism with 3 0

 squares of which give unit matrices, $\{\hat{1},-\hat{1},-\hat{1},-\hat{1}\}$, as indicated by hats.
 From these matrices, a general biquarternion in complex (now specified by $I$) matrix representation follows,

-Thus, all in all, there are 8 independent elements in a general complexified quaternion.
-As we shall see this set is isomorphic to real \cl{3}{0} algebra is $\bbH^\bbC\cong\cl{3}{0}$.
-This can be verified by direct comparison of multiplication tables of both, $\bbH^\bbC$ and $\cl{3}{0}$, algebras (see the next subsection).
+Thus, all in all, there are 8 independent elements in a general complex quaternion.
+As we shall see this set is isomorphic to real \cl{3}{0} algebra, $\bbH^\bbC\cong\cl{3}{0}$.
+This can be verified by direct comparison of multiplication tables of both, $\bbH^\bbC$ and $\cl{3}{0}$, algebras (also see the next subsection\ref{sec:3.2}).

-Multiplication of complex quaternions is done similarly as in case of complexified multivectors, i.e., it is assumed that $I$ and $\{\ii,\jj,\kk\}$ commute and $I^2=-1$, while mutually anticommuting products between $\ii$, $\jj$ and $\kk$ are to be calculated according to Table~\ref{table:1}.
+Multiplication of complex quaternions is done similarly as in case of complexified multivectors, i.e., it is assumed that $I$ and $\{\ii,\jj,\kk\}$ commute and $I^2=-1$, while mutually anticommuting products between $\ii$, $\jj$ and $\kk$ are to be calculated according to Table~\ref{sec:2}.
+For example,